 In this comparison of pellet grills vs. smokers, we’ll compare two of the most commonly used BBQ equipment.
-A smoker is all about those juicy stakes with that iconic flavor that we all love so much.
+A smoker is all about those juicy steaks with that iconic flavor that we all love so much.
 On the other hand, a pellet grill is something that brings innovation and allows you to use wood pellets for that extra flavor.

-In addition to that, you can do a lot more than just your stakes with a pellet grill.
+In addition to that, you can do a lot more than just your steaks with a pellet grill.
 Both of these cooking equipments are excellent in their own regards.
 They cater specific demands of food lovers and they both have their own pros and cons.
 In this post, we will try to explore all of them in a brief manner.

 So let’s get on with it!

 Pellet grill vs. smoker – The difference!